 Driving is an inherently dangerous activity all year round, of course, which is why you should never do these 13 things while you drive.
 But there is a certain time of year, a span of approximately 100 days, when car accidents and resulting injuries are at their highest on average.
+Regardless of the season, these are the most dangerous countries for drivers.

 Your mind might immediately jump to wintertime.
 Even a light dusting of snow can make roads treacherous, and drivers who do the bare minimum when cleaning ice and snow off their cars can endanger themselves and other drivers.
 It’s imperative to avoid these winter driving mistakes that put you in danger, but the winter months are actually not the most dangerous time to get behind the wheel.
 The 100-day span when driving is the most dangerous begins on Memorial Day and ends on Labor Day.